mbruno46/websmith.js/examples/getstarted.md

 Section text goes here.
 ```

-The first two fields, `title` and `desc`, are used in the home page of every theme
+The first three fields, `title`, `desc` and `logo`, are used in the home page of every theme
-and define a catching title and description for the website.
-Note that the description
+and define a catching title and description for the website, together with a logo.
-is sometimes rendered with a different font.
+Note that the description is sometimes rendered with a different font.
+While `title` and `desc` are mandatory, `logo` is optional.